Leading Independent Hong Kong Law Firm

 In the normal course, once the victim reports the cyber fraud to the Hong Kong police, the police will open an investigation.
 There are a number of possible criminal offences including fraud and obtaining property or pecuniary advantage by deception.

 At times, the Hong Kong police may disclose information discovered by them in the course of their investigation such as the bank balance of the account to which the proceeds of the fraud have been transferred.
-However, they have no obligation to do so and often will refuse to do so, sometimes on the basis of personal data privacy legislation.
+However, they have no obligation to do so and indeed, personal data privacy legislation may prevent them from so doing.

 Equally, the Hong Kong police may issue a “no-consent” letter, or a Letter of No Consent ("LNC"), to a holder of the proceeds of the fraud, typically the bank in which the proceeds of the fraud have been deposited.
 The effect of such a letter is to put the recipient on notice that dealings in those proceeds may constitute a criminal offence.
-In this way, it generally results in the banks freezing the account in which the proceeds are held.
+Banks who receive a "no-consent" letter may decide to freeze the account in which the proceeds are held.
 However, as with the disclosure of information, the Hong Kong police have no obligation to issue a no-consent letter.
+Equally, banks have no obligation to freeze the account upon receipt of a "no-consent" letter.

 Civil Proceedings Required for Asset Recovery